 The pink and grey granite that Rae has carved for the past twenty years comes from Kemnay and Tillyfourie quarries in Aberdeenshire.
 The silver grey granite he used for his earlier works came from Creetown and Dalbeattie quarries on the Solway Firth.
 The oldest granite is 470 million years old.
 It is in these quarries that Rae finds the right stone or the stone finds him.
 He makes no plans in advance for his sculptures.
 He carves intuitively to find what is within each stone.
 Often he finds animals.
 To him it is “a miracle.”
 He says passionately “I do not just carve animals, I try to carve the spirit of animals.
 The sculptures are a thank you for my life – they are my prayers”.

 After 54 years of carving granite Ronald Rae now has many sculptures in private and public collections in the UK and abroad.
 Not only a sculptor he draws, paints, works in mixed media and writes poetry.

 For pleasure he walks, cycles, listens to world music, plays the piano and folk instruments.
-At present he is working on a series of large format books and Family Bibles.
-He regularly comments on the world situation in his thought-provoking Political Cartoons.
-See list on right margin under ART on the Home Page.
+At present he is working on a series of surreal drawings of animals on newspapers.
+Listed under ART on the margin.

-One of his most endearing works of a Baby Elephant is at present in his yard behind Cramond Kirk.
-To see four short videos of the creation of this work from the quarry to completion go to the right margin under LATEST NEWS ON VIDEO – Ronald Rae returns to carving granite Parts One, Two, Three and Ronald Rae completes his Baby Elephant – Part Four.
+One of his most endearing works of a Baby Elephant was on exhibition at the plaza, Edinburgh Airport along with another endangered species a Gorilla Family from August till November 2015.
+The Baby Elephant is currently on exhibition at the West End in Edinburgh on the plaza between Princes Street and Hope Street.
+To see four short videos of the creation of the Baby Elephant from finding the stone in the quarry to its completion go to the right margin under LATEST NEWS ON VIDEO – Ronald Rae returns to carving granite Parts One, Two, Three and Ronald Rae completes his Baby Elephant – Part Four.